-Paul Ryan, under growing pressure, advocates simultaneous Obamacare 'repeal and replace'
+Trump wants Obamacare repeal 'quickly,' but Republicans aren't ready

 Ryan emphasized that it would be a complicated and multi-pronged effort.
 "We'll use every tool at our disposal through legislation, through regulation, to bring replace concurrent along with repeal so we can save people from this mess," Ryan said.

 Republicans on Capitol Hill are united on getting rid of President Barack Obama's signature healthcare law.
-The House and Senate are expected to vote this week on a budget resolution -- dubbed by Republicans as the "repeal resolution" -- that will be the first of two steps in rolling back major parts of Obamacare, also known as the Affordable Care Act.
-But Ryan's statement and concerns from other key lawmakers means the final vote won't happen soon.
+The House and Senate are expected to vote this week on a budget resolution -- dubbed by Republicans as the "repeal resolution" -- that will be the first of two steps in rolling back major parts of Obamacare.

+"He's saying we can't wait two years, we would all agree with that," said Rep. Chris Collins, R-New York, and a member of Trump's transition team, said of Trump's comments.
+"It's also, given this legislative body, not going to be in two weeks."

+Collins said Trump is a CEO and using that mindset to make a decision and wants Republicans in Congress to do the same.

 Republicans came back to Washington with a plan to quickly repeal the law while working on a replacement, but as they confront the practical impact of wiping away much of the current health care system, Republicans are also anxious to quickly reassure the public that they have a plan for what would come in its place.
-They also have clear marching orders from President-elect Donald Trump, who has expressed his clear preference for acting on repeal and replace at the same time.

 With the budget resolution vote just days away, alarm bells are ringing out across Capitol Hill.